Bridging Knowledge Gaps in Clinical AI: An Activity Theory Perspective on Interdisciplinary Data Work for Telehealth: Method

 \subsection{Participants and Recruitment}

-To gain comprehensive insights into the interdisciplinary team collaborations between clinical and technical experts for the two projects, we employed a convenience sampling strategy for participant recruitment.
-We recruited a total of 13 individuals involved in these collaborations to participate in semi-structured interviews, where the demographics of participants are reported in Table~\ref{tab:participants}.
-Participants include SLPs holding at least a master’s degree in speech-language pathology and technical experts whose roles were focused on designing or implementing AI approaches using data obtained from clinical experts.
+To gain comprehensive insights into interdisciplinary team collaboration between clinical and technical experts across the two projects, we employed a convenience sampling strategy for participant recruitment.
+We recruited a total of 13 individuals (Males: N=3, Females: N=10) involved in two case study collaborations (Case 1: N=7, Case 2: N=6) to participate in semi-structured interviews, where the demographics of participants are reported in Table~\ref{tab:participants}.
+To ensure balanced role-case distribution and representative findings for both case studies, participants include six SLPs (Case 1 N=3, Case 2 N=3) and seven technical experts (Case 1: N=4, Case 2: N=3).
+All clinicians hold at least a master’s degree in speech-language pathology and actively interact with patients to collect and analyze data for research; all technical experts have at least a bachelor's degree and play active roles in designing or implementing AI approaches using data obtained from clinical experts.
 All participants were actively contributing to one of the two collaborations, ensuring they had recent, first-hand insights into clinical–technical interactions, data-sharing practices, and communication challenges.